marcel-dempers/docker-development-youtube-series/course/README.md

 * Miss out on powerful open source skils
 * Vendor locking

-## 🎯 The solution
+## 🎯 The solution: Goals & Expectations

 This course provides a practical hands-on roadmap into the world of DevOps, SRE and platform engineering. </br> It will set you up with all the fundamentals required for successful future learning. </br>
 During this course you will apply a wide range of DevOps principles and use modern technologies in a real world hands-on manner to create yourself a personal website. </br>
+While building your website, we will cover topics such as:
+* Source Control
+* Developer Tools
+* Operating Systems
+* Servers & Virtualization
+* Web technology
+* Monitoring, Logging, Metrics
+* Observability
+* Command line and automation scripting
+* CI / CD Pipelines
+* Infrastructure as Code
+* Basics of Cloud
+* Cloud deployments

-The personal website created throughout this course will become your marketing tool for your career to demonstrate all your newly obtained skills and abilities.</br>
+The personal website created throughout this course will become your marketing tool for your career to demonstrate all your newly obtained above-mentioned skills and abilities.</br>
 You will build the ultimate foundation and be equiped to make more informed discisions on what you want to focus on next in your career. </br>

 ## 🛠 System Requirements

 * <b>Operating System:</b> Windows (Pro and Enterprise ), Linux or MacOS
   * <i>note: You'll need Pro or Enterprise Windows to support Virtualization</i>

+* You will need at least 8GB RAM and 20GB of hard disk space to complete modules related to virtualization. </br>
+  * <i>These numbers are early access guide only and may be reviewed and adjusted based on course feedback</i>

 ## 📖 Table of Contents